webbouwer/onepiece/readme.txt

 /**
 README.md

-by CP Müller - 2016 The Hague
+by CP Müller - 2017 The Hague
 Webdesign Den Haag | Oddsized

 Many thanks to the great work of the Wordpress Team **/

-Theme to be applied by Wordpress Code Monkeys :-)
+#### Beta - Theme to be applied by Wordpress Code Monkeys :-)

+	This Wordpress theme is in Beta.
+With current stability and features of the theme I do build real production sites with it (earlybird branch) and I'll make en effort to support the library and maintain backwards compatibility in the future.
+While the theme is still in Beta, I reserve the right to make incompatible changes.

-  Not available in the Wordpress Theme directory
-  Keep track of updates here - https://github.com/Oddsized/onepiece Use the github-updater plugin by Andy Fragen - https://github.com/afragen
+  This theme is not available in the Wordpress Theme directory Keep track of updates here - https://github.com/Oddsized/onepiece To use this theme I suggest to fork the Earlybird branch (when available) and use the github-updater plugin by Andy Fragen - https://github.com/afrage inside wordpress linking your Onepiece theme to your own fork with your own github acces token.

+### WARNING: PHP / JAVASCRIPT is not used the wordpress way (yet) - only a bit of js vars are localized and most of the Javascript is inside htmlhead.php

+### WARNING: This theme customizer is without sanitation of data, meaning the customizer variables are passed through by the sanitation function without any real check (customizer.php).
+While still in Beta

 HTML and basic css is available, custom theme style can be applied in a custom stylesheet wich can be selected inside the theme customizer. !
 Current all Branches testing php fread to get .css files this might result in errors or blank screen on some shared-hosting platforms.